raymondbelonia/sample_app/README.md

 I plan on adding modifications to the original sample application.
 The proposed modifications are:

-Messaging Function
-Search Feature
-Password Reset Form
+Messaging Function, Search Feature and Password Reset Form.

+*Fixing Identions for Now.

 So far these are the only ones I can think of.